Does Homeowners Insurance Cover Roof Damage?

 With replacement cost coverage, your insurance company will either cover the cost of restoring your roof to its original condition or replace it, whichever is cheaper.
 There’s no deduction for depreciation.

-The following tale provides an example of how the type of coverage can affect your out-of-pocket costs.
+The following table provides an example of how the type of coverage you have can affect your out-of-pocket costs.

 Cost of new roof$12,0000$12,000